skiadas/DataWranglingCourse/notes/databases_sqlalchemy.md

 #### Querying the data

 Now that we have a rich dataset, let us try to do some queries.
+We'll write them in SQL first as practice.
+Here they are:

-We'll start with the following query: We want to look at the hashtags list, and see how many times each tag occurs, the order by those counts.
-Here is how we would do this in SQL:
+1. We want to look at the hashtags list, and see how many times each tag occurs, then order by those counts, starting from the highest.
+2. We want to look at how many hashtags each candidate has used.
+So the resulting table would have only two rows, and two columns for candidate names and tag counts.
+3. We want to look at hashtag counts further broken by candidate.
+So for each candidate and each tag it would list the number of times the candidate used that tag.
+4. This is similar to 3, but with a twist: For each hashtag it should show: the hashtag, the number of times Clinton used it, and the number of times Trump used it.
+For extra challenge, order the hashtags according to the total count amongst both candidates.

+Do not read further down until you have worked the above queries in SQL Workbench.

+Here is how we would do the first query in SQL:
 ```sqlmysql
 SELECT hashtag, COUNT(*) as no_tweets
 FROM tw_hashtags